-Twirling a marker, Cole stood at the white board in one corner of the backstage hall staring at the line up of the fifteen designs that were going to be on the runway in an hour and a half.
+Cole stood at the white board in one corner of the backstage hall staring at the lineup of the fifteen designs that were going to be on the runway in an hour and a half.
 Fifteen designs, and the design he’d thought would make the finale design was without a model.
-Shaking his head, he moved the runner up to the last spot and took a step back.
+He moved the runner up to the last spot and took a step back.

 “Her hair shouldn’t be a problem if the head hairstylist fixes it,” his mother said coming to stand beside him.
-“The design can’t be cut out of the show.”
+“That dress can’t be cut out of the show.”

-“I just called him,” Dianne said.
-“Don’t start scowling yet, without Yui’s stupid decision making; we were going to be on time.
+“I called him,” Mika said.
+“Don’t start scowling yet, without Yui’s stupid decision making, we were going to be on time.
 I cleared the schedule with him yesterday.”

 “Do you realize you spend ninety percent of the time making excuses for him?”
-Cole asked bitterly.
-Refusing to dwell on that particular explosive keg, he turned his worries back to the situation at hand.
+Cole asked.

-“She’s in the bathroom,” Dianne said helpfully.
-“Her hair is done; she’s going to makeup next.”
+“She’s in the bathroom,” Mika said helpfully.
+“Her hair is done.
+She’s going to makeup next.”

-“I have to choose between, Gaia, Aphrodite, and Flora,” Cole said then.
-“One of them will open the show, the other will close.
+“I have to choose between, Gaia, Aphrodite, and Flora, one of them will open the show, the other will close.
 Meanwhile, we need to figure out what to do about Hera.
 The Swarovski jewels are on that design.”

-“Michel might be able to help with the fitting, he can loan us one of his lead models,” Dianne said quietly.
+“Michael might be able to help with the fitting, he can loan us one of his lead models,” Mika suggested.
 “She will understand if we have to pin it on her, she’ll know how to walk.”

-Rubbing at his eyes, he almost groaned when his assistant came rushing holding out a cell phone and a clipboard full of papers.
+Rubbing his eyes, Cole groaned when his assistant came rushing holding out a cell phone and a clipboard full of papers.

-“Antonio is on the phone, I don’t know who told him about Yui, but he’s panicking.
-He wants to talk to you,” Miaka said handing the clip board to Dianne.
+“Antonio is on the phone.
+I don’t know who told him about Yui, but he’s panicking.
+He wants to talk to you,” Miaka said, handing the clip board to Mika.

-“I’ll sort this out,” Dianne promised Cole as he stared at the caller ID on the phone.
-“Tell him everything is fine, Cole, and mean it.”
+“I’ll sort this out,” Mika promised Cole as he stared at the caller ID on his phone.
+“Tell Antonio everything is fine, Cole, and mean it.”

-Cole grimaced as he took the call, walking out of the hall to the corridor where he could gain some modicum of privacy.
-His eyes were gritty, and he still needed to change from the loose black shirt, and soft pants he’d worn at six in the morning.
-Running fingers through his curly black hair, he cleared his throat.
+Cole grimaced, walking out of the hall to the corridor where he could gain some modicum of privacy.
+His eyes were gritty, and he still needed to change from the loose black shirt, and soft white pants he’d worn at six in the morning.
+He brought the phone to his ear.

 “What’s up, Antonio?”

 “I have plans riding on this fashion show, Cole.
-I can’t handle news like I’m getting while watching these representatives taking seats ready to watch their merchandise on your designs.”
+I can’t handle depressing news like I’m getting while watching these representatives taking seats, ready to watch their merchandise on your designs.”

-“If this is your way of showing support, it sucks,” he replied.
+“If this is your way of showing support, it sucks,” Cole replied.
 His gaze on his leather sandals, he leaned on the wall and tried to come up with a solution to Yui.
-“It’s a small staffing problem, Michel and I will fix it.”
+“It’s a small staffing problem, Michael and I will fix it.”

 “But nothing,” Cole interrupted him.
 “The show will go on without a hitch.
 I’m hanging up now.”

-Hanging up, Cole let out a long sigh and allowed his head to drop for a moment.
+Cole let out a long sigh and allowed his head to drop for a moment.
 His confidence was lagging today.
 Yui was murdering him.
-When she had walked in, her red locks butchered by some unknown hair dresser, he’d wanted to kill her.
+When she had walked in, her red locks butchered by some unknown hairdresser, he’d wanted to kill her.
 If there had been a gun close by, he might have shot her.
-He hadn’t even given her a chance to explain, instead, he’d just kicked her out of the hall.
-To think he’d spent the past week, fitting Hera’s dress to her, reaching a hand up to rub at the back of his neck.
-All that work for nothing, the thought burned.
+He hadn’t even given her a chance to explain, he’d just kicked her out of the hall.
+To think he’d spent the past week fitting Hera’s dress on her, reaching a hand up to rub at the back of his neck.
+All that work for nothing, it burned.

-“Don’t go there,” Savan warned, standing his ground.
-He handed his motorcycle helmet to Yui and moved a step closer to him.
+“Don’t go there.”
+Savan warned standing his ground.
+He handed his motorcycle helmet to Yui and moved a step closer to Cole.
 “I said I can fix her hair to fit the theme, but you need to move so that I can get started.”

-“You’re not listening,” Cole replied tightly, his hands clenched as he stared down into cool dark onyx eyes.
+“You’re not listening,” Cole replied, his hands clenched into fists as he stared down into cool dark onyx eyes.
 “She’s not modeling any clothes of mine.”